viodid/minishell/notes/vrac.md

+- **Free line everytime a line finishes execution**
 - Fix exit behaviour on exit
 	- Fix double free on core->line->fds when exiting via builtin
 	- Fix leak in case of exit (started in exec_builtin)
-- *Free line everytime a line finishes execution*
-- **Fix t_fds dereferencing causing crash**
-- Read &status at exit of last process
+- Read &status at wait for last process
 - Functions to refactor
 	- ft_exit()
 	- exec_selector()